-Nearly all of our learners start with the first module B401 Kia Tākaro | Let’s Play.
-This module is offered as four face-to-face 2.5 hours workshops or an online self-study module.
+All learners start with PE1 Ūkaipōtanga – Let’s Play.
+This module is offered as face-to-face workshops, webinar workshops or self-paced online learning.

 Sign up online for the option you’d like and our Student Support Coordinators will be in touch with an enrolment pack and more information.
 The enrolment information and criteria below explains more details about enrolment eligibility and processes.

-Eligibility to enrol
+Eligibility to enrol.

 A ‘domestic student’ is a citizen of New Zealand (including students from the Cook Islands, Tokelau, or Niue) or a person who holds a New Zealand resident class visa or a citizen of Australia or holder of a resident visa for Australia who is residing in NZ.
 The evidence required for a citizen is one of the following: A Birth certificate with place of birth stated as New Zealand, Cook Islands, Tokelau, Niue or Australia or a NZ or Australian Passport.
 The evidence for a resident class visa is the NZ residency stamp in the Overseas Passport or a letter from Immigration New Zealand stating the person has a resident class visa.
 Special provisions apply to certain overseas military personnel, diplomatic staff and their families or persons associated with Operation Deep Freeze and for refugees.
 Playcentre Education cannot enrol non-domestic (International) students.
-This also applies to non residents in NZ on a work or visitor visa.
+This also applies to non-residents in NZ on a work or visitor visa.
 Other providers are accredited to accept international students.
 Please contact the Education team can discuss options for whānau who do not meet eligibility requirements.

 – Primary ID documents are a Passport, full Birth Certificate or Citizenship Certificate.